kaleido-lab/dolphin/README.md

 Dolphin is a general video interaction platform based on large language models.
 Our team is trying to build a chatbot for video understanding, processing and generation.

-We are continuously improving 🐬 dolphin.
+We are continuously improving 🐬 Dolphin.
 Stay tuned for updates!

 > Stable online demo is coming soon!
 See **About** in Github for the [temporary demo URL](https://8b54e2428dceb52566.gradio.live).